Are Sleep Disorders Common in Children?

 Depending on the diagnosis, behavioral therapy, lifestyle changes, or medication may be required.
 Sleep apnea may require the use of a CPAP or CPAP alternative.

 If you believe your child may be suffering from a pediatric sleep disorder, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat the condition.
-Dr. Malhotra is a trusted sleep specialist in CT, who is known for diagnosing and treating all kinds of sleep disorders in children.
-Call (203) 653-3519 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.